Incfile is honored to be named to this year's Entrepreneur magazine's list of the 360

 Below is a rundown of what you’ll need to do, together with information on the requirements for your New York corporation.
 Some of these forms you only need to submit once, while others must be filed on a regular basis.

-Various cities in New York have slightly different rules and fees for permits and licenses.
+Various cities in New York have slightly different rules and fees for permits and licenses for corporations.
 Check with your local New York city administration to see what their rules are.
 You will need a separate permit or license for each city your New York corporation operates in.

 Depending on the type of business you are running, you may need to get additional permits and licenses from the county or state of New York.
-You can get an idea of the types of permits and licenses you might need from the State of New York website.
+You can get an idea of the types of permits and licenses your S Corporation or C Corporation might need from the State of New York website.

 Because you’re forming a corporation, there are certain other legal, regulatory and compliance areas you need to meet.